QingZ11/nebula-website/content/en/posts/nebula-graph-pick-of-the-week-jul-10-2020/index.md

 ![Pick of the Week](https://user-images.githubusercontent.com/57335825/87520320-a4e20c00-c637-11ea-8053-7222b9c4f00a.png)

-Normally the weekly issue covers Feature Explanation, Community Q&As, and Weekly Nebula.
+Normally the weekly issue covers Feature Explanation and Community Q&As.
 If something major happens, it will also be covered in the additional Events of the Week section.

 ## Events of the Week